daviddavini/pysinewave/README.md

 # PySineWave

 PySineWave offers an easy way to generate and play sine waves that can make smooth, continuous transitions in pitch and volume in real time.
-These sine waves are created, threaded and played (fed into an sound channel) behind the scenes.
+These sine waves are created, threaded and played (fed into a sound channel) behind the scenes.
 All you have to do is create SineWaves and call their easy-to-use functions!

 ## Installation
 Open the terminal, and type: